 Zoho Books Security and Compliance

-Zoho Books ensure strict data security with 256-bit SSL encryption during data transfer and two-factor authentication (2FA) for added protection.
-The platform complies with U.S. regulations like GDPR and CCPA, safeguarding user privacy.
-Regular security audits and updates maintain compliance with industry standards, ensuring secure and reliable accounting for businesses.
+Zoho Books ensures data security with 256-bit SSL encryption during data transfer and two-factor authentication (2FA) for added protection.
+The platform complies with the EU’s GDPR and California’s CCPA, safeguarding user privacy.
+Zoho references regular security audits and updates to maintain alignment with industry standards.

 Xero Security and Compliance